Monu91-ai/Tetris-RL-Final/README.md

 3. Reward: +1 per line cleared, 0 for game over.
 (This is different for PPO with BL with +1 per line crossed and -100 for game over)
 4. Termination: The episode ends when a new piece cannot spawn (game over).

-5.1 **Deep Q‑Network (DQN)**
+**5.1 Deep Q-Network (DQN)**
+* Overview: A value-based method that estimates Q-values (expected rewards) for state-action pairs.
-- Neural network: two hidden layers (24 units, ReLU), output Q‑values for 4 actions.
+* Neural Network: Two hidden layers (24 units, ReLU), outputting Q-values for 4 actions.
+* Exploration: ε-greedy with decay (1.0 to 0.01).
-- ε‑greedy exploration, replay buffer (2k capacity), batch size 32.
+* Replay Buffer: 2000 capacity, batch size 32.
-- Learning Rate: 0.1, discount factor (γ) = 0.95.
+* Hyperparameters: Learning rate = 0.1, discount factor (γ) = 0.95.

-5.2 **REINFORCE (Monte Carlo Policy Gradient)**
+**5.2 REINFORCE (Monte Carlo Policy Gradient)**
+* Overview: A policy-based method that optimizes the policy directly using episode returns.
-- Policy network: with softmax output and same hidden layers
+* Neural Network: Policy network with two hidden layers (24 units, ReLU), softmax output.
-- Full-episode Monte Carlo returns, no baseline.
+* Training: Full-episode Monte Carlo returns, no baseline.
-- Learning Rate: 0.1, discount factor (γ) = 0.99.
+* Hyperparameters: Learning rate = 0.1, discount factor (γ) = 0.99.

-5.3 **Proximal Policy Optimization (PPO)**
+**5.3 Proximal Policy Optimization (PPO)**
-- Policy & value networks: same hidden layers.
-- - Clip ratio ε=0.2, Learning rate- 0.001
+* Overview: A policy-based method with a clipped objective for stable updates, paired with a value function.
+* Neural Networks: Policy and value networks, each with two hidden layers (24 units, ReLU).
-- - 10 epochs per update, batch = 10 episodes.
+* Hyperparameters: Clip ratio ε = 0.2, learning rate = 0.001, 10 epochs per update, batch = 10 episodes.

-5.4 **PPO with Baseline (PPO‑BL)**
+**5.4 PPO with Baseline (PPO-BL)**
-- Policy & value networks: same hidden layers.
-- GAE(λ=0.95) for advantage estimation.
+* Overview: Extends PPO with Generalized Advantage Estimation (GAE) for improved advantage calculation.
+* Neural Networks: Same as PPO.
-- Clip ratio ε=0.2,0.4, learning rate 0.001
-- 10 epochs per update, batch = 10 episodes.
+* Hyperparameters: GAE (λ = 0.95), clip ratio ε = 0.2 or 0.4, learning rate = 0.001, 10 epochs per update, batch = 10 episodes.

 **6. Experimentation**
 - Trained each agent for 1000 - 3000 episodes.